By Paul Guilfoyle

 And the more emotionally loaded the situation becomes, the more difficult it often becomes to access the acquired skill the golfer already possesses.

-Attention changed.
+Attention changes.

-Attitude changed.
+Attitude changes.

-The body tightened up.
+The body tightens up.

-That’s a very different feeling.
+Joking aside, that’s a very different feeling.

-And I suspect most golfers know exactly what I mean because they’ve experienced both versions of themselves many times.
+I suspect most golfers know exactly what I mean because they’ve experienced both versions of themselves many times.

 The free-flowing golfer.

-And the tight careful golfer — the one that tries to just poke it down the middle or tries not to hit a bad shot.
+And the tight careful golfer; the one that tries to just poke it down the middle or tries not to hit a bad shot.

 Good golf coaches do incredibly valuable work and obviously golfers need sound fundamentals and practice.